 The session looking at how the industry needs to prepare for change included a paper by David Andreu from Goldservice, Spain.
 He highlighted the paradox that general public customers want to communicate in an impersonal way (email, text social media) at a time to suit themselves and yet they are demanding ever more personalised service.
 Commercial clients on the other hand fall into two groups.
-One group wants a low cost standardised automated service the other wants an increasingly personalised service.
+One group wants a low cost standardised automated service whereas the other wants an increasingly personalised service.

 Dennis Jenkins from ABC Pest Control in Texas agreed that customers want service now.
 He said: “Amazon has taught people they should expect it now.
 Uberisation of pest control means call today, get serviced today, every time.
-Five minutes early is on time, one time is late and anything else is unacceptable.”
+Five minutes early is on time, on time is late and anything else is unacceptable.”

 The political dimension

 The final session of the first day took a much wider perspective.
 It examined the need for a harmonised global approach to pest management standards looking at the politics and outside pressures on our industry and introducing the concept of soft legislation through public private partnerships.
-Robert Madelin now a consultant but formerly the Director General of the European Commission’s Consumer & Health Directorate explored the ways in which the pest management industry can work with allies, partners and sponsors to ensure it is not regulated out of business.
+Robert Madelin now a consultant, but formerly the Director General of the European Commission’s Consumer & Health Directorate, explored the ways in which the pest management industry can work with allies, partners and sponsors to ensure it is not regulated out of business.
 His paper looked at the opportunities via such initiatives as the Global Sustainable Development Goals, the industry has to be accepted as an ethical business and therefore subjected to a light regulatory touch.

 On day two, as well as celebrating World Pest Day, there was a fascinating insight into the likely impact of climate change from Dr Roberto Pereira from the University of Florida.
-The bad news is (or is it good for the pest management industry?) insect pest are largely going to be winners as temperatures rise and weather related disasters increase.
+The bad news is (or is it good for the pest management industry?) insect pests are largely going to be winners as temperatures rise and weather related disasters increase.

 Around the world in 80 minutes